 What kind of electronics do you accept?

 We accept TVs, monitors, computers, laptops, floppy discs & CDs, telephones, cell phones, printers, cameras, cords, keyboards & accessories, networking equipment (routers, modems, Ethernet cables), docking stations, stereos, speakers, CD players, gaming stations, chargers and more.
 Sorry, no batteries, VHS tapes, or large appliances accepted.
-Click here to see the full list of acceptable and unacceptable items.

 Are there any fees?